 In Steam tracing (Fig. 1) of piping, steam is circulated through tubes that run alongside the pipes to keep the process fluid at the desired temperature.
 Other fluids like organics, glycols, etc can be used as tracing fluid in heat tracing system design.
 However, there are various advantages of using steam as heat tracing fluid as mentioned below:

 - The cost of steam generation is less as compared to other fluids.
 So steam tracing is economical.

 - The maintenance cost is also low.
 Once, the steam tracing network is installed, less maintenance costs will be involved.

-- Steam tracing is highly energy efficient.
+- Steam tracing of piping is highly energy efficient.

 - No pumping is required for steam.

 - Temperature control in steam tracing is high.

 On the other hand, in electric tracing (Fig. 2) of the piping system, an electrical heating element transfers heat into the process fluid while running in physical contact along the pipe length.
 Heat is normally generated in an electrically resistive element.
 However, other effects like impedance, induction, skin conduction, etc can be utilized in electrical tracing.
 Electrical heat tracing is also known as cable heat tracing.

 Pipe Heat Tracing Cable